 West Cornwall · TR20

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Perranuthnoe, that work is shaped by the place itself — Perranuthnoe is a small AONB cliff-top village between Marazion and Praa Sands, with a sandy cove, twelfth-century church and a tight, well-preserved Conservation Area at its centre, with a building stock that leans toward traditional granite farm cottages and Edwardian villas.
+On a Perranuthnoe site, the brief always meets the place — Perranuthnoe is a small AONB cliff-top village between Marazion and Praa Sands, with a sandy cove, twelfth-century church and a tight, well-preserved Conservation Area at its centre, with a building stock that leans toward traditional granite farm cottages and modern AONB-sensitive replacements.

 • Conservation Area